natashaw/oldwebsite/about.md

 *   **Information Technology (IT)**

     The IT Committee will assist the _Webmaster_ in building and maintaining the online presence of IEEE@IIT, as well as meeting any technical needs of the Branch.
 Members should be interested in programming, UI design, Linux, databases, or anything software-related.
 The IT Committee can work on any project that improves Branch activities with automation, interface design, and our online presence.

+#### Sign Up

+Do you want to join one of our executive board committees?
+[Just fill out this form](https://docs.google.com/a/iit.edu/forms/d/1cV_qgjEWuS5qIv0qMy9BhVNQLUIuIvBdpoc5ogg6zoQ/viewform) and we will contact you with further information.

+* * *

 ### Our Constitution and Bylaws